 - Suzan Ayers, Jody Brylinsky, Ming Li, Yuanlong Liu, Michael Miller, Renea Peruski and Carol Weidman

-In order to be eligible for a graduate teaching assistantship an applicant must be accepted into a graduate program offered in the Department of Human Performance and Health Education.
-Students must be enrolled full-time (minimum six credits per semester) during the appointment as a graduate assistant.
+In order to be eligible for a graduate teaching assistantship, an applicant must be accepted into a graduate program offered in the Department of Human Performance and Health Education.
+Students must be enrolled full time (minimum six credit hours per semester) during the appointment as a graduate assistant.